Home » Ted Bundy Utah Locations » This Location

 Abduction

-Sensing that he finally had his next victim on the hook, Bundy led the 18-year-old across the street to his car, which was a ratty Volkswagen Bug with no license plates on it.
-Although DaRonch thought that it was a strange vehicle for a police officer to be driving, she soon reasoned that he might be an undercover detective.
+Sensing that he finally had his next victim on the hook, Bundy led the 18-year-old across the street to his car, which was a "ratty" Volkswagen Bug with no license plates on it.
+Although DaRonch thought that it was a strange vehicle for a police officer to be driving, she reasoned that he was probably an undercover detective.

-Once they got into the Volkswagen, Bundy immediately started driving in the opposite direction of the police station.
-Then, about a half-mile away, he suddenly pulled the car onto a curb outside of McMillan Elementary School.
+Once they got into the Volkswagen, Bundy immediately drove in the opposite direction of the police station.
+Then, about a half-mile away, he suddenly pulled the car onto a curb outside McMillan Elementary School.

 McMillan Elementary School